gaMingLT/2526-vub-s1-typst-env/30_BDP/assignment/main.typ

 The result of the prediction is returned to the `Traffic.scala` file.
 The generated prediction data (`predictions`) is passed to the `writeFile` method, which is responsible for printing and (maybe) writing output to a file.

-The generated data frame is iterated and the values for each timestamp are writen per line, with values being the speed for each node.
+The generated data frame is iterated and the values for each timestamp are written per line, with values being the speed for each node.
 If required, a boolean: `file` can be set to write the output to a file.

 = Discussion <discussion>